 DM&R should include funded and unfunded M&R activities that have been delayed to a future period.
-DM&R on inactive or excess G-PP&E should be included to the extent that it is required to maintain those items in acceptable condition.
+DM&R on inactive or excess general property, plant, and equipment should be included to the extent that it is required to maintain those items in acceptable condition.

-The NRC evaluated DM&R activities for leased facilities, the multiple components of the agency information technology (IT) infrastructure, and individual capital asset purchases with a cost equal to or greater than \$50,000.
-The NRC did not include noncapitalized PP&E with a cost of less than \$50,000, which are deemed immaterial.
+The NRC evaluated DM&R activities for leased facilities, the multiple components of the agency IT infrastructure, and individual capital asset purchases with a cost equal to or greater than \$50,000.
+The NRC did not include non-capitalized property, plant, and equipment with a cost of less than \$50,000, which is deemed immaterial.